theogravity/stainless-tools/README.md

     // Default target directory for generated SDKs.
 Supports the following template variables:
     // - {sdk}: The name of the SDK being generated
     // - {env}: The environment (staging/prod) being used
-    // - {branch}: The git branch name targetDir?: string;
+    // - {branch}: The git branch name (forward slashes converted to hyphens) targetDir?: string;

-    // OpenAPI specification file path (required if not using cli flag)
+    // Default OpenAPI specification file location
-    openApiFile: string;
+    openApiFile?: string;

-    // Optional: Stainless config file path
+    // Default Stainless configuration file
     stainlessConfigFile?: string;

-    // Stainless project name (required if not using cli flag) projectName?: string;

-    // Whether to use the "Guess with AI" command from the Stainless Studio for the Stainless Config.
-Default is false. guessConfig?: boolean;
+    // Whether to use the "Guess with AI" command from the Stainless Studio for the Stainless Config guessConfig?: boolean;

+    // Default project name
+    projectName?: string;
   };
 }
 ```